uprighted-learners/UprightInstall/README.md

 ✅ Intel

-⚠️ Apple Silicon (Testing will be available soon)
+⚠️ Apple Silicon (Testing, will be available soon)

 The Upright Installer is a convenient tool for setting up your development environment on macOS.
 It will install the following software: